Clubs and Organizations

 PHI BETA KAPPA

 Hiram is one of only 10% of colleges and universities to be awarded a Phi Beta Kappa chapter, the oldest and most prestigious academic honor society in the United States.
-Learn more about Phi Beta Kappa.
+Learn more about Phi Beta Kappa by clicking here.

 New sorority on campus focused on positive relationships and philanthropy.
 It is our goal to become a supportive community for each other and Hiram College.

 The purpose of the Black Student Union (BSU) is to be the gateway between black culture and our members.
 We are there as a support system for the black community on this campus.
 We strive to bring positivity and education to the students involved in our organization.